hdeiner/remote_database_updater/README.md

 localhost,howarddeiner,password,127.0.0.1,root,password,3306,zipster,environment_creators/src/sql/V2_1__Add_Spatial_Data.sql
 localhost,howarddeiner,password,127.0.0.1,root,password,3306,zipster,environment_creators/src/sql/V3_1__Zipcode_Test_Data.sql
 ```
-This is where we specify what machine will be ssj'ed into and how, what machine has the MySQL database, and how to connect to it, and where the file that holds the SQL commands is located.
+This is where we specify what machine will be ssh'ed into and how, what machine has the MySQL database, and how to connect to it, and where the file that holds the SQL commands is located.

+ssh_and_run_database_script is responsible for ssh'ing into the machine that will execute the database script updates.
+First, it copies the SQL script via SFTP to the ssh machine, and the exedcutes the mysql command on that machine to update the database.

 You may well be asking yourself, "Wait a minute.
 We are executing on the same machine that the database is running on.
 Why ssh into ourselves to run the commands?"
 The answer is that we want to gain confidence that as we move up from environment to environment (local, CI, QA, UAT, PREPROD, and PROD), we are testing that we can establish our environment consistently.
 This helps make for better products.